Sale Sharks: Cameron Shepherd optimistic of Premiership survival

-He was due to join Northampton at the start of the campaign, only for the Saints to pull out of a deal because of concerns over his fitness.
+He was due to join Northampton at the start of the campaign, only for the Saints to because of concerns over his fitness.

 And while he has acknowledged that it has been a far from ideal start to his Premiership career, he believes he is getting closer to his best form and adapting to Premiership rugby with every game he plays.

 "It's been a tough transition for me," said Shepherd.
 "It was a hard start but I feel as though I'm finding some consistency.

 "I'm enjoying my rugby and I feel I'm getting better with every game.
 Hopefully I can continue that improvement and finish the season better and better.

 "It was a frustrating time and I was quite down for the first few months but I feel a lot better now.
 I'm loving the group and the boys are fantastic."